Geometric optics approximation for the Einstein vacuum equations: Strategy of proof

 \subsubsection{The order of precision of the ansatz}

-Finally, let us comment on the order of precision of the high-frequency ansatz defining $g_\lambda$.
-As \eqref{ansatz rough strategy} shows, the order of precision is 2, since the non-oscillating remainder $\h_\lambda$ appears first at the order $\lambda^2$ in $g_\lambda$.
-This is similar to the construction of high-frequency ansatz in \cite{Huneau2018a} in $\mathbb{U}(1)$ symmetry, but different from the results of \cite{Touati2022b}, where we are able to construct high-frequency ansatz of arbitrary precision for a toy model.
+Finally, let us comment on the order of precision of the high-frequency ansatz defining $g$.
+As \eqref{ansatz rough strategy} shows, the order of precision is 2, since the non-oscillating remainder $\h$ appears first at the order $\lambda^2$ in $g$.
+This is similar to the construction of \cite{Huneau2018a} in $\mathbb{U}(1)$ symmetry, but different from the one of \cite{Touati2023}, where we are able to construct high-frequency ansatz of arbitrary precision for a semi-linear toy model.

-\saut As in \cite{Touati2022b}, the value of this order of precision is linked to the method of proof we use to solve the equations at stake.
+\saut As in \cite{Touati2023}, the value of this order of precision is linked to the estimates used to solve the equations at stake.
 To make this clearer, let us assume that this value, denoted by $K\in\Z$, is not fixed yet.
 The transport equations only involve the transport operator $L_0$ which is part of the background and therefore their resolution is independent from $\lambda$.
-However, we use energy estimates associated to $g_\lambda$ to solve \eqref{eq h strat bis}.
+However, we use energy estimates associated to $g$ to solve \eqref{eq h strat bis}.
 As shown in \cite{Sogge1995} (see also Lemma \ref{lem EE} in this article) this energy estimates reads schematically

-Therefore, in order to construct a solution to \eqref{eq h strat bis} with a time of existence independent of $\lambda$, we need $\l\dr g_\lambda \r_{L^\infty}$ to be bounded uniformly in the high-frequency limit $\lambda\longrightarrow 0$, since it appears as coefficient in \eqref{EE intro chap 2}.
-If we focus on the term $\lambda^K \h_\lambda$ in $g_\lambda$, the usual Sobolev embedding $H^2\xhookrightarrow{}L^\infty$ gives
+Therefore, in order to construct a solution to \eqref{eq h strat bis} with a time of existence independent of $\lambda$, we need $\l\dr g \r_{L^\infty}$ to be bounded uniformly in the high-frequency limit $\lambda\to 0$, since it appears as coefficient in \eqref{EE intro chap 2}.
+If we focus on the term $\lambda^K \h$ in $g$, the usual Sobolev embedding $H^2\xhookrightarrow{}L^\infty$ gives

-where we used the fact that one loses one power of $\lambda$ for each derivatives of $\dr\h_\lambda$ (see \eqref{estim broad h et F}).
-See Lemma \ref{lem g BG gtilde} for a more rigorous proof.
-We see why we need $K$ to be at least equal to 2.
-The present article then shows that $K=2$ is sufficient to construct local high-frequency solutions to \eqref{EVE} on $[0,1]\times \R^3$.
+where we used the fact that one loses one power of $\lambda$ for each derivative of $\dr\h$ (see \eqref{estim broad h et F}).
+This shows why $K\geq 2$ is necessary.
+The present article then shows that $K=2$ is sufficient to construct local high-frequency solutions to \eqref{EVE'} on $[0,1]\times \R^3$.

-\saut An interesting problem would be to construct similar solutions but of greater order of precision, which could pave the way for the study of the long time dynamics of high-frequency waves.
-Indeed, the main result of \cite{Touati2022b} shows with a toy model how the vector field method requires $K\geq 4$.
+\begin{remark} As explained in the introduction, constructing similar solutions to \eqref{EVE'} but of greater order of precision would be an interesting problem from the geometric optics point of view.
+Moreover, it could pave the way for the study of the long time dynamics of high-frequency gravitational waves.
+Indeed, the main result of \cite{Touati2023} shows on a toy model how the vector field method and the Klainerman-Sobolev inequality can be applied to geometric optics approximation but require $K\geq 4$. \end{remark}